lepture/authlib/docs/client/apps.rst

-.. _client-apps:
+.. _client_apps:

 Ready to Use Apps
 =================

 There are built-in configuration for famous services.
 Import them and register them to frameworks registry.
-If you haven't read :ref:`client-frameworks`, head over back to that section.
+If you haven't read :ref:`client_frameworks`, head over back to that section.

-.. warning:: This is a preview version, the API may change from time to time.
+.. warning:: This is a preview version, the API will be stable in version 0.2.

 Twitter
 -------